NoSugarCoffee/leetcode/README.md

 [![GitHub Super-Linter](https://github.com/NoSugarCoffee/leetcode/actions/workflows/linter-and-test.yml/badge.svg)](https://github.com/marketplace/actions/super-linter)

-LeetCode solutions writing in java.
-Rendered by hugo & github pages.
+LeetCode solutions are written in Java.
+Rendered by Hugo & GitHub pages.
 You can visit [here](https://nosugarcoffee.github.io/leetcode) for a happy reading.

 ## Local Development And Preview

-1. Add comment of relative file path in .md which you want to include, like following:
+1. Add the comment of the relative path in .md that you want to include, like the following:
     ```java
     // ../../../../src/lrucache_146/LRUCache.java
     ```
 2. Run `npx embedme README.md`
-3. Run `hugo server` under web directory
+3. Run `hugo server` under web/

 ## Github Actions